CloudStationTeam/docs/source/deployment.md

 #### Notes
 1. Note: if the CloudStation website link didn't work on Amazon, don't click on it on Amazon but copy and paste it in a new website.
+2. Note: public keys for cloud_station_web/.env are all uppercase letters.
+If you use a lower case (for example, SMT_smt), it won't work.
+It may work in fg (JS) but not bg (Python).